MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 ### (Optional) Add manual approval for promoting or rejecting canary

 You can intervene manually with YAML or Classic.
-To add a Kubernetes resource in a new environment, you'll need to have more than one AKS instance.

 #### [YAML](#tab/yaml/)